 The answer, according to scientists and engineers, lies in a new generation of super-efficient, low-cost sunlight harvesters that take up where the recent flood of cheap silicon panels leaves off.
 New designs and novel solar materials have recently been setting new efficiency records seemingly every week.
 Although research and development of solar power still falls far short of where scientists and engineers say it needs to be, innovators are making steady progress in creating a new generation of materials that can harvest the sun’s energy far more efficiently than traditional silicon photovoltaic cells.

 Among the most promising technologies are multi-junction cells with layers of light-harvesters that each gather energy from a separate slice of the solar spectrum, super-efficient semiconductor materials like perovskite and gallium-arsenide, and cells made with tiny but powerful solar-absorbing “quantum dots.”
 Technical hurdles, such as making new materials able to withstand the elements, remain.
-Nonetheless, researchers say, efforts now underway could begin to dramatically increase solar power
+Nonetheless, researchers say, efforts now underway could begin to dramatically increase solar power generation within a decade or two.

 Current commercial photovoltaic cells have lots of room for improvement.